 Viewing or searching for solutions in any form before your assignment is submitted is forbidden and will be considered an academic offence.
-This includes solution manuals, worked problems on the internet, solutions written by other students, and solutions provided by course instructors in previous years.
+This includes solution manuals, worked problems on the internet, AI generated solutions, solutions written by other students, and solutions provided by course instructors in previous years.